 - 30 Ohio public school Math teachers participated in our seminars which incorporated Alice and Computational Thinking

-- 3 presentations were made to Marietta College faculty from outside speakers who used Computational Thinking in their work
+- 3 presentations were made to Marietta College faculty from outside speakers that used Computational Thinking in their work

-- Results show an increase in the percentage of students taking CS2 after taking a modified CS1 course
+- Results showed an increase in the percentage of students taking CS2 after taking a modified CS1 course

 For further information, please contact Robert Van Camp, PI.